Democratic Republic of Afghanistan: Education

 During communist rule, the PDPA government reformed the education system; education was stressed for both sexes, and widespread literacy programmes were set up.
 By 1988, women made up 40 percent of the doctors and 60 percent of the teachers at Kabul University; 440,000 female students were enrolled in different educational institutions and 80,000 more in literacy programs.
 In addition to introducing mass literacy campaigns for women and men, the PDPA agenda included: massive land reform program; the abolition of bride price; and raising the marriage age to 16 for girls and to 18 for boys.

 However, the mullahs and tribal chiefs in the interiors viewed compulsory education, especially for women, as going against the grain of tradition, as anti-religious, and as a challenge to male authority.
 This resulted in an increase in shootings of women in Western clothes, killing of PDPA reformers in rural areas, and general harassment of women social workers.

-Despite improvements, large percentage of the population remained illiterate.
+Despite improvements, a large percentage of the population remained illiterate.
 Beginning with the Soviet intervention in 1979, successive wars virtually destroyed the nation's education system.
 Most teachers fled during the wars to neighboring countries.

 Refugees

 Afghan refugees are Afghan nationals who have fled their country as a result of the ongoing Afghan conflict.
 An estimated 6 million people have fled the country, most to neighbouring Pakistan and Iran, making it the largest producer of refugees in the world.
+Many of these refugees would later be the basis for the Taliban movement.